xxgj/buaa-ncov-report-action/README.md

 > Feel free to open an issue if you have any questions.

 1. There is slight difference between the real report data and yesterday's data.
-However, it doesn't matter.
+Nevertheless, it doesn't matter because I have used this for over 6 months and everything is fine.
 1. Scheduled workflows will be disabled automatically after 60 days of repository inactivity.
+See [here](https://docs.github.com/en/actions/managing-workflow-runs/disabling-and-enabling-a-workflow) for details.
+You will receive an email before the workflow is disabled and you can prevent it from being disabled on workflow page.

 ## License